-Philosophy: Glenbard East High School encourages students to participate in worthwhile student organizations and activities because our school considers such participation to be vital to our students' educational welfare.
-Students should gain skills by working effectively together in democratic groups.
-Research has repeatedly shown that students actively engaged in co-curricular activities generally do better in school and life than those who do not become interested in such functions.
-Student organizations and activities offer an opportunity for students to develop wholesome relationships with adults; and the teachers have an opportunity to gain valuable insights concerning the students with whom they work.
+Philosophy: Glenbard West High School encourages students to participate in worthwhile student organizations and activities because our school considers such participation to be vital to our students' educational welfare.
+Research has repeatedly shown that students actively engaged in co-curricular activities, generally do better in school and life, than those who do not become involved in such functions.
+Student organizations and activities offer an opportunity for you, our GLENBARD WEST student, to develop wholesome relationships with our staff; and the teachers have an opportunity to gain valuable insights concerning the students with whom they work.
 Students may gain valuable experience available only as a part of the planning, conducting and evaluation of school projects.